edsilv/iiif-ecs-proposal/README.md

 A component with a `motivation` of `scale` would accept a body containing only `x`, `y`, and `z` values.

-In the example above, the `x`, `y`, and `z` properties describe a flat plane with width and height of 100.
+In the example above, the `x`, `y`, and `z` values describe a flat plane with width and height of 100.
 This is equivalent to a conventional 2D image.

 </details>